-There has been little change in the Pharmaceutical List in the Hartlepool HWB area since the last PNA (2015) with just one extant grant for a new pharmacy being approved within the statutory consultation period of this, the 2018 version.
-Taking into account all the data provided, presented and considered on the health, wellbeing and associated pharmaceutical needs of the Hartlepool area and the availability and variety of pharmaceutical services, the Needs Assessment has identified necessary pharmaceutical services, the current provision thereof (including that extant grant for a new pharmacy) and found there to be no gap in terms of numbers of pharmacy contractor or appliance contractor premises or outlets, and their general location, including the days on which and hours at which the services are provided, seven days a week.
+Taking into account all the data provided, presented and considered on the health, wellbeing and associated pharmaceutical needs of the Hartlepool area and the availability and variety of pharmaceutical services, the Needs Assessment has identified necessary pharmaceutical services and the current provision thereof and found there to be no gap in terms of numbers of pharmacy contractor or appliance contractor premises or outlets, and their general location, including the days on which and hours at which the services are provided, seven days a week.
 Pharmacy services are generally considered to be well located and easy to access.